 Sometimes stepmoms do open up to loved ones (or therapists) about their struggles, but they’re met with criticism, or pushback at best.
 “You knew what you were signing up for,” “Suck it up,” and “Think about what the kids are going through” aren’t helpful.

 Your experiences are real.
 Your feelings are valid.
 You are not a bad stepmother or a failure because you are struggling.
 You are not alone.

 I distinctly remember feeling defeated in my early days of stepparenting.
 I felt like I was failing, and I was so ashamed.
 I thought my family deserved better than I could give them, and I considered walking away.

 But eventually I learned how to tune out other people’s opinions of how I should be acting and feeling, and I learned how to navigate this role in a way that felt authentic to me.
 I became more secure and happy in my role, and I began to thrive.

 I want that for you, too, stepmom.
-If you’ve been struggling with stepparenting, consider signing up for a complimentary intro call and find out if stepmom support coaching can help you find peace and confidence in your stepfamily.
+If you’ve been struggling with stepparenting, apply now and find out if stepmom support coaching can help you find peace and confidence in your stepfamily.

 P.S.
 You might relate to these eight common stepparenting struggles.